-And don’t for a moment think the recruiter, stuck in the middle, is going to take the rap for your behaviour.
+And don’t for a moment think the recruiter, stuck in the middle, is going to take the rap for your behavior.
 Why should they?
 The candidate will know it’s your actions that have caused the disappointment and frustration.

-They tell their friends and colleagues what a bunch of cowboys you are, and they refuse to be considered for future jobs at your company, and for all I know they stop using your products and services.
+They tell their friends and colleagues what a bunch of cowboys you are, and they refuse to be considered for future jobs at your company, and for all, I know they stop using your products and services.

 And you deserve it.

-So, wake up, you line managers, HR dudes and internal recruitment teams.
+So, wake up, you line managers, HR dudes, and internal recruitment teams.